-Your session will be conducted either in person at my therapy room in the MK3 area or via Zoom.
+Your session will be conducted via Microsoft Teams.
 Over the course of an hour, you’ll learn:

 - The signs and symptoms of common mental health problems such as Perinatal OCD, Birth Trauma, Tokophobia (fear of childbirth), Health Anxiety, Social Anxiety & Ante/Postnatal Depression